sut-ai/notes/notebooks/19_intro_to_mdp/index.md

 At each state, the agent decides which action to perform.
 The resulting state ($s'$) depends on both the current state ($s$) and the action performed by the agent ($a$).
 The transition model $T(s, a, s’)$ gives probability $P(s’|s, a)$, that is, the probability of landing up in the new  state $s’$ given that the agent takes an action, $a$, in the given state, $s$.

-Environments can be divided to two types according to their transition models.
+Environments can be divided into two types according to their transition models.

 - Determined environment: In a determined environment, if a certain action ($a$) is taken, the resulting state is the expected state ($s'$) with probability 1.
 - Stochastic environment: In a stochastic environment, if the same action (a) is taken, with a certain probability ,e.g. $0.8$, the resulting state  will be the expected state and there is $0.2$ probability that the resulting state is not the expected state.
 Here, for the state $s$, the action $a$ and next state $s'$ the transition model is $T(s’, a, s) = P(s’| s, a) = 0.8$.